On Air Now Judi Spiers 6:00am - 8:00am

 Certain announcements are required for legal or compliance reasons - just like 'small print' on posters.
 If not spoken quickly, they'd take up so much time that few advertisers would bother using radio for marketing!

-Whilst we agree some can sound daft - they still pay the bills!
+And - whilst we agree some can sound daft - they still pay the bills!

 Can I pay a monthly fee and have Boom without ads?